 Dance and Music Material

-The 2020 dance and music material will be from the areas of Küküllőmenti, Szászcsávás, and Vajdaszentivány.
-During the morning workshop the intermediate/advanced class will learn Küküllőmenti while the beginner class will learn Vajdaszentivány.
+The 2022 dance and music material will be from the areas of Magyarszentbenedek, Szászcsávás, Magyarlapád, and Vajdaszentivány.
+During the morning workshop the intermediate/advanced class will learn Magyarszentbenedek while the beginner class will learn Vajdaszentivány.
 In the afternoon all levels will learn Szászcsávás.
 A women’s dance from Magyarlapád will also be taught as time allows.